nicanor-jay/Court-Transcript/terraform/README.md

 ## 🛠️ Setup

 We used a remote backend (S3 bucket) to collaborate more efficiently.
 This needs to be set up **manually** in the AWS UI.
+Once you do, you'll have to edit the bucket name in `terraform.tf` to match the one you've created.

 If you won't be using a remote backend, make sure you **remove this code from `terraform.tf`**:

 ```
 terraform {
   backend "s3" {
-    bucket = "c19-courts-terraform-state"
+    bucket = "name-of-your-s3-bucket"
     key = "terraform.tfstate"
     region = "eu-west-2"
   }